-The Crystal is an extension to the existing SHL designed Nykredit premises that sits opposite the site.
-It reads as a transparent, geometrical, glazed form which, resting only on a single point, floats as a visually light, crystalline structure above the plaza.
 The building’s multi-faceted glass façade reflects daylight and surroundings.
 The double-glazing features an integrated sunscreen allowing the building to adapt to changing light conditions.
 The outer glazing system includes a subtle silk print design that mitigates solar ingress and enlivens the ambience of the harbour area.

 The Crystal is designed to interact with its surroundings, offering a subtle connection between the formal architecture of its neighbour the Glyptotek Museum of Ancient and Modern Art, and the waterfront area which forms the setting for the new building.

 The interior layout has been designed for optimum functionality, flexibility and efficiency.
 The typical floor plan is disposed in a Z-shape around two atria, ensuring that all workstations are well lit and enjoy a view.
 The disposition of the plan allows the accommodation of open plan, separate offices or meeting rooms.